hyperledger.fabricx.orderer¶

 Build Prometheus scrape targets for orderer hosts

 Groups orderer hosts by component type and exposes Prometheus scrape service definitions for downstream monitoring configuration.
-Produces scrape targets for consenter, batcher, assembler, and router metrics endpoints using each host's configured metrics port.
+Produces scrape targets for consenter, batcher, assembler, and router metrics endpoints using each host's configured operations port.

 - name: Build Prometheus scrape targets for orderer hosts